awsdocs/amazon-redshift-management-guide/doc_source/query-editor-v2-using.md

 The query editor v2 opens in a new tab\.

-The query editor page has a navigator menu where you choose **Database** to work with data in your cluster, **Queries** to work with saved queries, and **Charts** to work with saved charts\.
+The query editor page has a navigator menu where you choose **Database** to work with data in your cluster or workgroup, **Queries** to work with saved queries, and **Charts** to work with saved charts\.
 The navigator menu is similar to the following\.

 ![\[Navigator icons\]](http://docs.aws.amazon.com/redshift/latest/mgmt/images/sqlworkbench-navigator-menu.png)

 When working in the **Database** view, you have the following controls:
-+ The **Cluster** field displays the name of the cluster you are currently connected to\.
-The **Database** field displays the databases within the cluster\.
++ The **Cluster** or **Workgroup** field displays the name of the cluster or workgroup you are currently connected to\.
+The **Database** field displays the databases within the cluster or workgroup\.
 The actions that you perform in the **Database** view default to act on the database you have selected\.
-+ A tree\-view hierarchical view of your clusters, databases, and schemas\.
++ A tree\-view hierarchical view of your clusters or workgroups, databases, and schemas\.
 Under schemas, you can work with your tables, views, functions, and stored procedures\.
 Each object in the tree view supports a context menu to perform associated actions, such as **Refresh** or **Drop**, for the object\.
 + A ![\[Create\]](http://docs.aws.amazon.com/redshift/latest/mgmt/images/add-plus.png) **Create** action to create databases, schemas, tables, and functions\.
 + A ![\[Load\]](http://docs.aws.amazon.com/redshift/latest/mgmt/images/download.png) **Load data** action to load data from Amazon S3 into your databases\.
 + A ![\[Settings\]](http://docs.aws.amazon.com/redshift/latest/mgmt/images/settings.png) preferences icon to edit your preferences\.